UNITED STATES

 Contracts with Multiple Performance Obligations

 For customer contracts that have more than one performance obligation, the transaction price is allocated to the performance obligations in an amount that depicts the relative stand-alone selling prices of each performance obligation.
 Judgment is required in determining the stand-alone selling price for each performance obligation.
 In determining the allocation of the transaction price, an entity is required to maximize the use of observable inputs.
 When the stand-alone selling price of a good or service is not directly observable, an entity is required to estimate the stand-alone selling price.
 Contracts with its customers may include platform and licensing of game content services, as well as development services and computer hardware services.
-The variable consideration generated from the platform and the licensing of game content is allocated entirely to the performance obligation for platform and licensing of game content services and the remaining fixed fees for development services and computer hardware would be allocated to each of the remaining performance obligation based on their relative stand-alone selling prices.
+The variable consideration generated from the platform and the licensing of game content is allocated entirely to the performance obligations for platform and licensing of game content services and the remaining fixed fees for development services and computer hardware would be allocated to each of the remaining performance obligation based on their relative stand-alone selling prices.
 The variable consideration relates entirely to the effort to satisfy the platform and licensing game content services and the fixed consideration relates to the remaining performance obligations which is consistent with the allocation objective.

-Revenue from Gaming Operations
+Revenue from B2C Gaming Operations

 The Company operates the B2C gaming site www.coolbet.com outside of the U.S., which contains proprietary software and includes the following product offerings: sportsbook, poker, casino, live casino and virtual sports.